Estimating a density near an unknown manifold: a Bayesian nonparametric approach: Model : distributions concentrated near manifolds

 We assume that we observe $X_1, \dots, X_n$ independent and identically distributed from $P_0$ on $\mathbb R^D$ with density $f_0$ with respect to Lebesgue measure.
 We assume that there is a low dimensional structure underlying our observations, i.e. that $f_0$ has support concentrated near a low dimensional manifold $M$ which is unknown.
 More precisely there exists $\delta>0$ unknown and typically small such that $P_0(M^\delta)=1$, where $M^\delta$ is the $\delta$-offset of $M$: it is the set of points that are at distance less than $\delta$ from $M$,

-A typical example is when the observations are noisy versions of data whose support is $M$: $X=Y + Z$ with $Y \in M$ and $|Z|\leq \delta$ almost surely.
-When the noise $Z$ has a density smoother than the density of $Y$ on $M$ (with respect to the Hausdorff measure), the density of $X$ is anisotropic with a smoothness along the manifold $M$ smaller than that along the normal directions.
+A typical example is when the observations are noisy versions of data whose support is $M$: $X=Y + Z$ with $Y \in M$ and $|Z|\leq \delta$ almost surely. \newclem{We would like to underline here that $\delta$ is to be understood as $\delta = \delta_n$ which can either stay constant (and smaller than the reach of $M$, defined in Appendix \ref{app:A}) or goes to $0$ as $n$ goes to infinity, in which case $f_0 = f_{0,n}$ and $X_j = X_{j,n}$ is a triangular array of data.
+This dependence on $n$ for $f_{0,n}$ does not impact our results and in order to make the notation lighter, we intentionally drop the extra $n$ from the indices, and will recall this dependency at any time when it might create confusion.} \newju{ When $\delta$ is fixed, the density is not degenerate but its support has a non trivial geometry.
+Allowing $\delta = \delta_n = o(1)$ is a way to model very concentrated densities (for a given $n$) and is similar in spirit to high dimensional regression where the number of covariates $p$ is modelled as a function of $n$.
+In other words it is a way to take into account the impact of $\delta$ in the concentration properties of the posterior distribution. } When the noise $Z$ has a density smoother than the density of $Y$ on $M$ (with respect to the Hausdorff measure), the density of $X$ is anisotropic with a smoothness along the manifold $M$ smaller than that along the normal directions.
 In this paper we thus aim at constructing priors which are flexible enough to lead to \textit{good} estimation of $f_0$ in situations where the density has a complex anisotropic structure in that it has an unknown smoothness $\beta_0$ along an unknown manifold $M$ and a different (larger) smoothness $\beta_\perp$, also unknown, along the normal spaces of the manifold.
 In this context, since the anisotropy varies spatially, it is therefore important to consider priors which adapt spatially to such \textit{non linear smoothness}.
-In Section \ref{sec:prior} below we consider certain families of location-scale mixtures with a careful modelling of the prior on the variance of the components and we show in Section \ref{sec:theoretical} that these priors allow for manifold driven smoothness. \\
+In Section \ref{sec:prior} below we consider two families of location-scale mixtures with a new and careful modelling of the prior on the variance of the components and we show in Section \ref{sec:theoretical} that these priors are well behaved for densities with manifold driven smoothness. \\